Trader Joe's: Private label

+Aldi Nord uses the brand as one of the company's private labels in its stores in Europe, predominantly for snack foods.

 Product availability and discontinued products

 Trader Joe's discontinues individual products more often than larger grocery chains.
-A product may be discontinued because of a variety of reasons: it may be a seasonal product; the cost of producing the item may have increased, thereby also increasing its cost; or the item wasn't selling strongly enough.
+A product may be discontinued because of a variety of reasons: it may be a seasonal product; the cost of producing the item may have increased, thereby also increasing its cost; or the item was not selling strongly enough.
 New items are introduced every week, so Trader Joe's may remove current items to make room for new products on its shelves.
+In recent years, loyal Trader Joe's customers have gained a new obsession with the holiday products.
+Stores have a hard time keeping their shelves stocked with holiday products during these seasons.
 Stores often have a "new items" case with 10 to 15 products (that can also be found in the rest of the store), indicating an intentional high turnover of products.

 Product selection and prices may also differ from state to state.
 For freshly-prepared items (e.g., deli, bakery, dairy and juice), Trader Joe's tries to source products as close to the stores as possible, which may result in variations with recipes and prices.
 State laws, taxes, deposit requirements, and distribution costs can also influence how products are priced in each location.

-Other product notes
+In February 2008, Trader Joe's announced that it would phase out single-ingredient products from China by April 2008, because of unspecified customer concerns.

+Cage-free eggs

-In February 2016, because of customer feedback, Trader Joe's announced their goal "to have all the eggs [they] sell in western states (CA, OR, WA, AZ, NM and CO) come from cage-free suppliers by 2020 and all the eggs [they] sell nationally to come from cage-free suppliers by 2025".
+In February 2016, because of customer feedback, Trader Joe's announced their goal "to have all the eggs [they] sell in western states (California, Oregon, Washington, Arizona, New Mexico and Colorado) come from cage-free suppliers by 2020 and all the eggs [they] sell nationally to come from cage-free suppliers by 2025".

+In March 2018, a consumer protection lawsuit was filed by the Animal Legal Defense Fund against Trader Joe's on behalf of an egg purchaser.
+The lawsuit sought to stop Trader Joe's from deceptively and misleadingly labeling its cage-free eggs.
+The consumer argued that Trader Joe's was violating multiple California consumer protection laws by selling cage-free eggs in cartons with representations of hens foraging in pastures, when the eggs were actually from industrial hen houses, where hens do not have access to the outdoors.
+The case settled in June 2018, in which Trader Joe's agreed to pull the packaging not only in California but nationwide.